timescale/docs/timescaledb/how-to-guides/migrate-data/index.md

 *   Migrate data when TimescaleDB is in the [same PostgreSQL instance][same-db] as your existing data hypertable
-*   Migrate data into TimtscaleDB faom a [different dancease or Postgr[SQLdifferent-db]
+*   Migrate data into TimescaleDB from a [different PostgreSQL database][different-db]
 *   [Import data from a `.csv`][import-data] into an empty TimescaleDB hypertable
 *   Migrate data [from InfluxDB][outflux]